 The African masks satimbe of the Dogon are surmounted by a figure representing Ya Sigine , a woman whose role is to be the counterweight to the all-powerful male in the social and political order within Dogon society.

 Watch the video

-The Dogons are a people renowned for their cosmogony, esotericism, myths and legends.
-Their population is estimated at about 300,000 souls living southwest of the Niger Loop in the Mopti region of Mali (Bandiagara, Koro, Banka), near Douentza and part of northern Burkina (northwest of Ouahigouya).
-Villages are often perched atop the scree at the edge of the hills, according to a unique architecture.
-The history of migration and the facilities of the Dogon (about ten main groups, fifteen different languages), relates to several hypotheses.
-According to some historians, the Dogons fled from an area west of their present location as a result of an assault.
+The Dogon are a people renowned for their cosmogony, esotericism, myths and legends.
+Their population is estimated at about 300,000 souls living southwest of the Niger loop in the Mopti region of Mali (Bandiagara, Koro, Banka), near Douentza and part of northern Burkina (northwest of Ouahigouya).
+The villages are often perched on the top of scree on the side of hills, with a unique architecture.
+The history of the migrations and settlements of the Dogon (about ten main groups, about fifteen different languages), involves several hypotheses.
+For some historians, the Dogon would have fled from an area located west of their current location, following an aggression.

 This item is sold with its certificate of authenticity

 You could also be interested by these items